hunterlxt/KTLS-Demo/README.md

 # KTLS-Demo

 This is a server demo using Kernel TLS encryption.
+The details of using KTLS are encapsulated in openssl, so using `SSL_sendfile` directly can reduce a lot of mental burden.
+If you want to learn more about how to enable kernel tls, you can check this repo: [OpenSSL with SSL_sendfile](https://github.com/hunterlxt/openssl)

 KTLS feature must be enabled.